Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 If you are unable to reach us by phone, submit your inquiry via email at email@example.com.
 More Info

 Real Estate licenses and permits expire April 30 of even years (2020, 2022, etc.).
 This includes Broker, Associate Broker and Salesperson licenses, whether in active or inactive status, and all office permits.

 A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
 This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
 To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

 All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
 It is important to keep your contact information up-to-date so that all the notices we send reach you.
 To check and update your contact information online, click on Manage Profile link in DELPROS.

-If your license is in active status, you must attest to completing the required continuing education (CE).
+An active license must be renewed in DELPROS every two years before the expiration date.
+During renewal, you are asked to attest that you have completed the required continuing education units (CE).
 The amount of CE and course content required depend on when your license was issued.